 Remember that the kind of exercise you do can also make a difference.
 For example, attending a spinning class probably isn’t going to work in the long term if you have knee or hip problems.
 In addition, doing yoga doesn’t make much sense if you really hate it.
 Many people struggle with weight problems because they can’t find an exercise routine they like or are willing to commit to.

 Spend some time thinking about the type of exercise you want to do.
 For some people, working out alone is preferable.
-While, others need the motivation and encouragement they can get from being part of an exercise group.
+While others need the motivation and encouragement they can get from being part of an exercise group.
+Even joining an intramural sports team could be an option.
 Physical problems may limit the type of exercises you can do.
 So, select a program that won’t cause pain or worsen an existing physical ailment.
 Beware of fad workout programs that don’t have a body of evidence supporting their ability to help you reach your goal.
 On the contrary, consider setting up a home gym with exercise equipment that makes sense for you.
 Often, free weights, kettlebells, and resistance bands are as effective as an expensive workout machine.
 Remember, the most successful workout routine will be the one you enjoy.

 Maintaining a balanced and healthy diet is also an important part of a sustainable weight loss program.
 Obese individuals are often tempted to try the latest fad diet.
 Therefore, they may be looking for that “magic bullet” that’ll provide a simple and convenient solution.
 Remember everything you’ve been told about emphasizing fruit and vegetables, whole grains and lean, healthy meats.
 Eating the right foods every day is the only way to sustain weight loss and maintain a healthy lifestyle.